 - If people get to choose a category or specific items for which they’re entered to win, get some things just for kids.
 Every child who is present can be entered.

 If possible, have 1-3 bigger prizes, 5-7 small to medium prizes, and then 10-20 “consolation” prizes such as t-shirts with your logo and a neat design.
 If local businesses contribute to your event, include their logos on your shirt.
-You and your team should wear your t-shirt and name tags.CONTACT US ABOUT SHIRT DESIGNS
+You and your team should wear your t-shirt and name tags.CONTACT US ABOUT SHIRTS

 You can decide whether you want to include a free new patient visit as one of your prizes, but don’t get your feelings hurt if people don’t get as excited about that as a basket of hot sauce.
 Post a sign specifying when prizes will be given away.
 Start halfway or two-thirds of the way through the duration of your event to give people more flexibility for their arrival and departure times.
-If you or one of your team members don’t have a loud enough voice to project an announcement like, “It’s prize time!” and depending on how many people you anticipate showing up, you might need a microphone or megaphone.
+If you or one of your team members don’t have a loud enough voice to project announcements like, “It’s prize time!” and depending on how many people you anticipate showing up, you might need a microphone or megaphone.
 For people to enter drawings for prizes, think of a way to gather their first name, last name, and email address for email marketing later on.
 Print entry slips or cards ahead of time and plan how your drawings will go so the giveaways don’t seem disorganized or, worse, rigged.
-Your immediate family members, your staff, and their families shouldn’t be allowed to enter for open house prizes.
+Your immediate family and staff shouldn’t be allowed to enter for open house prizes.

 Make Assignments Ahead of Time